yinghj/FlyingChess/README.md

 # CS111-Fall-2014

+Flying Chess: single player version

-The Final Project of CS111: Intro to Computer Science, Carleton College, Fall 2014 Game of your choice: Flying Chess
+The Final Project of CS111: Intro to Computer Science, Carleton College, Fall 2014

 Human v.s.
 Computer (with some level of AI)